nvim-treesitter/nvim-treesitter/README.md

         ["im"] = "@call.inner"
       }
     },
-    ensure_installed = 'all' -- one of 'all', 'language', or a list of languages }
+    ensure_installed = "all" -- one of "all", "language", or a list of languages }
 EOF
 ```